Local user management Configuration

 You can verify the integrity of your password using hashed passwords.
 When a user is present in the configuration but a "password hashed text" is not present, the password authentication is considered disabled for that specific user.

-You can also disable password authentication for any of the predefined supervisor, operator and reader users by adding a "system users supervisor" configuration section without any "password hashed text" and thus disabling password authentication for the supervisor user.
+You can also disable password authentication for any of the predefined users such as supervisor, operator and reader by adding a "system users supervisor" configuration section without any "password hashed text" and thus disabling password authentication for the supervisor user.

-SSH public keys can still be configured even if "password hashed text" is not present.
+SSH public keys can be configured even if "password hashed text" is not present.

 To create a password hashed text and authenticate the new user, perform the following steps: